 When I say “journal,” I don’t mean a diary.
 A journal for college should always consider the context — usually what class you’re writing it for.
 This will dictate your subject matter and style.

 Despite the many approaches to blogging, they mostly all share a subjective approach.
 That is, they make no attempt to be objective like your local newspaper, but almost always take a personal view of the topic.
 On blogs, it’s the author’s opinions that seem to matter more than a neutral, objective view of the topic.
 That means you should not try to be a reporter.
-Users don’t read blogs for news, necessarily, but for a more nuanced and personal insight written by credible expert amateurs into the topics that most interest them.
+Users don’t read blogs for news, necessarily, but for a more nuanced and personal insight written by credible amateur experts into the topics that most interest them.

 Some Blogging Guidelines